Vsevolod Rudnev: Biography

 Rudnev was born in Dünamünde, Governorate of Livonia of the Russian Empire (now part of Riga, Latvia), where his father was a naval officer and a hero of the Russo-Turkish War.
 His ancestors were local nobility from Tula, Russia, one of whom was also a naval officer who had been decorated by Tsar Peter the Great for valor at the Battle of Azov.
 After the death of his father, the family relocated to Lyuban, near St Petersburg.

-Rudnev entered the Sea Cadets on September 15, 1872 on a government scholarship granted in recognition of his father’s heroism.
+Rudnev entered the Sea Cadets on September 15, 1872, on a government scholarship granted in recognition of his father's heroism.
 He entered active duty as a midshipman on May 1, 1873, and participated in training voyages on the Baltic Sea in 1875.
 After graduating with honors in 1876, he was appointed to a training frigate Petropavlovsk, reaching the rank of warrant officer.
 Assigned to the cruiser Afrika on April 16, 1880, he circumnavigated the globe, returning to Russia in 1883.
 One of his shipmates on this voyage was future Admiral Vasili Fersen.

-Rudnev was assigned to patrol vessels on the Baltic from 1885–1887, and was assigned to sail Russia's first steam military transport, "Peter the Great", from its shipyards in France to Kronstadt in 1888.
+Rudnev was assigned to patrol vessels on the Baltic from 1885 to 1887, and was assigned to sail Russia's first steam military transport, "Peter the Great", from its shipyards in France to Kronstadt in 1888.

 He also married the same year to Maria Nikolaevna Schwan, whose father, a naval captain was a hero of the Crimean War.

 In August 1889, Rudnev was assigned to the cruiser Admiral Kornilov, participated in the maneuvers of the Russian Pacific Fleet.
 He returned to Krondstat in December 1890 and was given command of a destroyer.
 He was subsequently made executive officer of the battleship Gangut.

 In 1893, Rudnev was promoted to junior captain and became executive officer on the battleship Imperator Nikolai I, the flagship of Admiral Stepan Makarov's Mediterranean Squadron.
 He again circumnavigated the globe in 1895, this time on the Imperator Nikolai I.

 On his return to Kronstadt, Rudnev became commander of the coast defense ship Admiral Greig, and then was appointed commander of the destroyer Vyborg.
 In December 1897, Rudnev became commander of the gunboat Gremyaschi, on which he made his first independent voyage round the world, departing March 1, 1898 and returning safely to Russia on May 15, 1899.
 A circumnavigation of the globe in such a small vessel was unusual for the time.

 In 1900, Rudnev became a senior assistant to the commander of the port in Port Arthur, the main base of the Russian Pacific Fleet.
 During this time, he oversaw extensive upgrade works to dredge the inner roads, rebuild and extend the dry-dock, electrification and strengthen coastal defense.
 In December 1901, he was promoted to captain of the first rank.